HaroonRafique/HaroonRafique/README.md

 ### I am an accelerator physicist, educator, and basketball coach:
 - I’m currently working on modelling and understanding space charge (Coulomb repulsion of similarly charged particles) effects in the CERN Proton Synchrotron, one of the injectors for the LHC using MAD-X/PTC/PyORBIT.
-- Prior to this I investigated the effect of collision debris from one FCC-hh detector on the accelerator and subsequent detector, using DPMJET-III inside FLUKA, MERLIN/MAD-X/PTC for tracking and collimation, and FLUKA for energy deposition studies.
+- Prior to this I investigated the effect of collision debris from one FCC-hh detector on the accelerator and subsequent detector, using DPMJET-III inside FLUKA to generate the 50 TeV collision debris, MERLIN/MAD-X/PTC for tracking and collimation, and FLUKA for energy deposition and high energy muon range studies.
 - During my PhD I developed the MERLIN C++ accelerator physics libraries for LHC and HL-LHC collimation, specifically investigating the integration of a hollow electron lens as a collimation enhancer, and use of novel composite materials for collimators.
 - For my Masters project I developed GPMAD (GPU-processed methodical accelerator design), one of the first scientific applications of CUDA!
 The code was a proof of principle that demonstrated parallelisation of particle tracking on GPUs, obtaining orders of magnitude speedup compared to CPU processed MAD-X, and 100x speedup for space charge calculations when compared to ASTRA (a space charge tracking algorithm).